Our Lower School students fall in love with school from the start.

 Problem-Solving Activities- Literature based (Gr 3)

 Students learn better in an environment in which they feel safe, both physically and emotionally.
 We take our students’ emotional health and happiness very seriously and are proactive in our approach to character education and social and emotional learning.
 Lower School teachers are trained in programs that are used both to shape the tone and tenor of the classroom and to offer intentional lessons that help students learn how to deal with stress, socially challenging situations as well as learn how to effectively solve problems.
 Teaching children to advocate for themselves is a skill that will serve them throughout their lives.

 Lower School teachers employ Responsive Classroom techniques and Open Circle Lessons to their daily classroom management.
 We are preparing students to be successful both in and outside of school.
 Teaching and fostering social skills such as cooperation, assertiveness, responsibility, empathy, and self control—as well as set of academic competencies—academic mindset, perseverance, learning strategies, and academic behaviors provides the foundation upon which we grow the whole child.

-Cape Cod Academy is the only independent, co-educational, college preparatory school serving students from kindergarten to grade 12 on Cape Cod.
+Cape Cod Academy is one of the only independent, co-educational, college preparatory schools serving students from kindergarten to grade 12 on Cape Cod.